Gratt-5r2/SteamLauncherOptimizer/README.md

 **5. Logs size limitation.**
 The solved problem: The launcher logs has no limits.
 After the year of the active use launcher you can get 1gb of logs.

-Instead of coping the data, the optimizer will use the hard links or the symbolic links to read the data directly from the workshop.
+Instead of coping the data, the optimizer uses the hard links or the symbolic links to read the data directly from the workshop.
-The symbolic links is used when the game and the workshop installed on the different disks. **But for that you must start the launcher as Admin!**
+The symbolic links uses when the game and the workshop installed on the different disks. **But for that you must start the launcher as Admin!**